Lars Olsen Skrefsrud

 Lars Olsen Skrefsrud (4 February 1840 – 11 December 1910) was a Norwegian Lutheran missionary and language researcher in India.

 Biography

-Skrefsrud came from the parish of Fåberg situated north of Lillehammer in Oppland, Norway.
+Skrefsrud came from Fåberg Municipality situated north of Lillehammer in Oppland county, Norway.
 As a young man he was imprisoned for three years, and during his incarceration started to both read the Bible and study languages.
 Upon his release, he studied at the missionary school of Johannes Evangelista Goßner in Berlin, where he was prepared for his mission.